Here are the high points

 - You don’t get Social Security benefits.

 - You’re directly billed for your Part B premiums OR YOU CAN SET UP MONTHLY AUTO PAY.

 - You have Medicare and Medicaid, and Medicaid pays your premiums.
-(Your state will pay the standard premium amount of $135.50.)
+(Your state will pay the standard premium.)